Below you can browse some FAQ about the International Business programme.

 You will select one language to study, however, international students will need to choose Dutch for their elective if they decide on another core language choice.
 At the end of year 1, you can decide whether to continue with the language (commerce track) or stop the language.

 Yes, we offer the commerce specialisation which is our language track for international business.
 Within this track you will follow one language and complete an internship and exchange abroad in a country which speaks your chosen language.

-The languages you can choose from are: Dutch, French, German, Spanish, Russian, Indonesian, Mandarin or Japanese
+The languages you can choose from are: Dutch, French, German, Indonesian (Bahasa Indonesia), Mandarin, Korean, Vietnamese, Japanese, Spanish or Russian.

 A minor is a specialisation programme you can take in year 3 or 4.
 You can choose to either do a specialisation minor here in Rotterdam or spend a semester abroad at a partner university.
 RUAS has a broad network of partner universities all over the world.

 Students go on an internship during the 3rd year.
 There are many networks students can use as well as speaking with students in the year above them who have just come back.